 Francesca Liuni is an Architect, Exhibition Designer, Curator, and Assistant Professor at the Rhode Island School of Design, Department of Interior Architecture.
-She holds a Master´s Degree in Architecture from the Politecnico di Bari and a Master´s of Science in History, Theory and Criticism from the Massachusetts Institute of Technology where she was part of the Aga Khan Program for Islamic Architecture, Art, and Urbanism.
-She is a licensed architect in Italy and EU.
-She designed exhibitions for the Harvard Museum of History of Science, MIT Museum, MIT Compton Gallery, and the Rhode Island School of Design.
-She also worked for the Milan-based office Simmetrico Networks, for the Italian Ministry of Cultural Heritage, and for the Archeological Studies and Reconstruction of the island of Kos (Greece).
-She has collaborated with several publications such as Nasser Rabbat’s The Architecture of the Dead Cities: Toward a New Interpretation of the History of Syria, Giorgio Rocco's The agorá of the Southern stoà in Monuments of Kos.
-Among her most relevant recent publications Sono Persone | Ata Janë Njerëz 8.8.1991: Public Mementos and the Political Agency of Absence in Juilee Decker's upcoming volume Fallen Monuments and Contested Memorials and Politicized Aesthetics.
-Questioning the Neutrality of Museum Architecture and Recontextualizing Exhibition Design for the upcoming ICOFOM Study Series.
+Liuni holds a Master's Degree in Architecture from the Politecnico di Bari and a Master's of Science in History, Theory and Criticism from the Massachusetts Institute of Technology where she was part of the Aga Khan Program for Islamic Architecture, Art, and Urbanism.
+She is a licensed architect in Italy.
+With her own practice Liuni designed exhibitions for the Harvard Museum of History of Science, MIT Museum, MIT Compton Gallery, and the Rhode Island School of Design.
+She also worked for the Milan-based office Simmetrico Networks, for the Italian Ministry of Cultural Heritage, and for the Archeological Studies and Reconstruction of Kos, Greece.

 Contact: fliuni@risd.edu